hanishkvc/prgs-rustland-tester-fuzzerk/README.rst

 at that time, so that it is easier for debugging and fixing the issue wrt the prg script file.

+Allow almost similar literal value representation wrt FC Config files and Prg script files.

+* both use $0x as the starting prefix wrt hex strings.

+* both support similar escape sequences

+* However wrt cfg files and string values,

+  * it is not necessary to have double quotes around string values

+  * if there is double quotes only at one end of the string value, it wont be removed.

+  * one can use double quotes anywhere within the string except for either end of string, without needing escaping.

 TODO